josewails/proboston-test/README.md

 ### The normal way.

++ RUN `pip install -r requirements.txt` to install all requirements.
 + Run `python manage.py migrate` to create the db.
 + RUN `python manage.py runserver` to run the server.
 + Head over to [https://localhost:8000](https://localhost:8000) to add new records.